372groupproject/milestones-team13-cnguyen32-zwiegand/README.txt

 !!!
 INSTRUCTIONS TO RUN CODE !!!

     Scratch code can only be viewed on the Scratch website (https://scratch.mit.edu/) or a Scratch desktop app.
-So in this Readme we will give you links to the exposed code of each project.
+So in this Readme we will give you links to each project.
 Copy and paste the links in your browser URL if you don't wish to run .bat files, or have a system other than Windows.

     You could also download and run our runCodeSnippets.bat that will open both of the